salsa-rs/salsa/book/src/videos.md

 # Videos

-There are currently two videos about Salsa available:
+There are currently two videos about Salsa available, but they describe an older version of Salsa and so they are rather outdated:

 - [How Salsa Works](https://youtu.be/_muY4HjSqVw), which gives a high-level introduction to the key concepts involved and shows how